-These Group financial statements have been prepared in accordance with UK adopted international accounting standards, IFRIC interpretations and those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
+These Group financial statements have been prepared in accordance with UK adopted international accounting standards, IFRIC interpretations and those parts of the Companies Act 2006 applicable to companies reporting under UK adopted IFRS.
 These Group financial statements have been prepared under the historical cost convention, as modified by accounting for derivative financial instruments at fair value through profit or loss.

-The Directors have prepared these financial statements on the fundamental assumption that the Group is a going concern and will continue to trade for at least 12 months following the date of approval of the financial statements, being the period to 30 June 2023.
+The Directors have prepared these financial statements on the fundamental assumption that the Group is a going concern and will continue to trade for at least 12 months following the date of approval of the financial statements, being the period to 30 June 2024.
 In determining whether the Group's accounts should be prepared on a going concern basis the Directors have considered the factors likely to affect future performance.
-The Chairman's Statement contains a Covid-19 impact assessment detailing the effect it has had on our business.
-Although the countries in which the Group operates are subject to different and changing levels of restrictions, our business has proved resilient and at the date of this report our engineers are fully engaged.
-The Board approved a budget for 2022 and forecasts to June 2023 (together "the base case budget") based on the experience gained during the course of 2021 and the reaction of the business to the impact of the pandemic.
+The Board approved a budget for 2023 and forecasts to June 2024 (together "the base case budget") based on the experience gained during the course of 2022.
 The Group's business activities, together with factors likely to affect its future development and performance, are described in the Strategic Report.
-At 31 December 2021, the Group held cash and cash equivalents of £35,681,000.
-Total debt at 31 December 2021 was £3,770,000, of which £2,430,000 is due for repayment in the year to 31 December 2022.
+At 31 December 2022, the Group held cash and cash equivalents of £34.0 million.
+Total debt at 31 December 2022. was £1.8 million, of which £1.1 million has already been repaid in 2023.

-The base case budget is based on the Directors' current knowledge of the business, their expectation of the level of restrictions that are likely to remain in force over this period and the anticipated level of work that the engineers could perform in the countries in which the Group operates.
 The base case budget includes significant cash headroom throughout the period and no breach of any bank loan covenants would be expected.

-The Directors have also modelled sensitivities to the base case budget and demonstrated that the Group would still expect to have significant cash headroom and would be able to comply with its bank loan covenants after applying these sensitivities.
+The Directors have also modelled sensitivities to the base case budget around revenue and input inflation and demonstrated that the Group would still expect to have significant cash headroom and would be able to comply with its bank loan covenants after applying these sensitivities.
+A reverse stress test was performed to evaluate the decline in revenue required to query the going concern statement but the decline was so significant as to be implausible.
 To the extent that there is a significant downturn in trading compared with expectations, the Directors are satisfied that mitigating actions could be taken, if necessary, including suspending dividend payments.